Gigabyte918/MissionToTheMoon/README.md

 # Journey To The Moon
-## A Game Coded in Processing Javascript with the help of Javascript
+## A Browser Game Coded in Processing Javascript with the help of Javascript